-From UBC Campus Plan
+^{} From UBC Campus Plan

 - Integrated Pest Management, the Ministry of the Environment and Climate Strategy provides information and support for Integrated Pest Management. - Canadian Landscape Standard (CLS) (\$100 digital download): The Canadian Landscape Standard is a detailed set of guidelines on landscape construction projects across Canada published by the Canadian Nursery Landscape Association and the Canadian Society of Landscape Architects. - The Urban Tree List for Metro Vancouver in a Changing Climate provides a list of over 300 tree species that have been assessed for their suitability to the current and projected future climate. - The Metro Vancouver Grow Green Guide provides recommendations for plant species and sustainable garden and lawn design.
-The guide is designed to fulfill water conservation, rainwater absorption, composting, control invasive species, and increase biodiversity - The Sustainable SITES Initiative: SITES is a sustainable landscape rating system which provides promotes design to enhance ecosystem services. - Urban Agriculture Grow Guide is a manual to help design urban agricultural projects on City of Vancouver publicly owned land. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Biodiversity component area in residential buildings.
+The guide is designed to fulfill water conservation, rainwater absorption, composting, control invasive species, and increase biodiversity - The Sustainable SITES Initiative: SITES is a sustainable landscape rating system which provides promotes design to enhance ecosystem services. - Urban Agriculture Grow Guide is a manual to help design urban agricultural projects on City of Vancouver publicly owned land. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Biodiversity component area in residential buildings. - The UBC Neighbourhood Climate Action (NCAP) Plan provides targets and actions for neighbourhood resilient plantings and shade.